Znach-Co/Znach-Co.github.io/index.md

 - Automotive bots (only for Instagram now):

     Simple Instagram bot for marketing or popularity purposes.
-If you have some background in programming it will be easy to set up, we have also add guide for newbies.
+If you have some background in programming it will be easy to set up, we have also the guide for newbies.
     Check <a href="https://github.com/Znach-Co/Simple-Instagram-bot">here</a>

     [based on <a href="https://github.com/ping/instagram_private_api">this</a>]